Iepoev/Thesis/paper/source/09_ch1_probleemstelling.md

 ## Goal

-The goal of this master thesis is to research the possibility of using Machine Learning to develop a digital personal coach for sports activities.
+The goal of this master thesis is to research the possibility of using machine learning to develop a digital personal coach for sports activities.
 It should be able to measure and track the performance of the user and suggest appropriate training sessions that result in an increase in cardiovascular fitness.
 In ideal conditions, a fully mature fitness coach should, therefore:

  - Be able to determine a "base fitness level" of the user during the initialisation of the coaching program.
 This would be a machine learning regression task on labeled, batched sequence data to determine a certain "fitness level score"